nori-dot-eco/contracts/docs/Market.md

 ##### Requirements:

 - Can only be used when this contract is not paused.
+- Can only be used when the caller has the `MARKET_ADMIN_ROLE` role.
 - Can only be used if this contract has been granted approval to transfer the sender's ERC20 tokens.</i>

 | Name | Type | Description |